 Add these topics to your blog, and you’ve not only made it longer but also more informative.

-Whether it’s a long-form guide or a short press release, writing a blog post within its ideal word limit is useful to an extent.
-Ultimately, a blog post’s length depends on the type of the article, the intended audience, and the value you deliver.
+Whether it’s a long-form guide or a short press release, writing a blog within its ideal ideal blog post length is useful to an extent.

 Ready to write the perfect blog post?
 Sign up for Writesonic today.